Douwe-Spaanderman/Radiomics-papernotes/README.md

 Inspired by [Denny Britz][1] and [Daniel Takeshi][2].

 This repo contains notes for research papers that I've read.
-Papers are broadly separated by several categories and year of publication.
+Papers are broadly separated by traditional vs deep radiomics, deep learning methods and year of publication.
 Next, each paper contains a link to brief paper summaries, including notes, and has a links to their original source.
 Reviews are denoted as :green_book: and research papers as :blue_book:

 Content:
 - TODO